-If you want to register Quick SELECT License Server type: qselreg -s
+If you want to register Quick SELECT License Server type: qselreg -s If you want to register Quick SELECT Runtime library type: qselreg -q

-If you want to register Quick SELECT Runtime library type: qselreg -q
+If you want to register Quick SELECT Runtime notary type, qsen eg -q.
 If you run the program with no parameters, the program will guide you through its options.